Would you like to write for Kansas City magazine? Here’s what you need to know.

 We have a house stylebook which we’ll share once we’ve commissioned a piece.

-If you would like to pitch a submission to Kansas City magazine, please send an email to email@example.com introducing yourself, linking to previously published work and briefly describing the topic you’d like to cover and how you plan to go about it.
+If you would like to pitch a submission to Kansas City magazine, please send an email to email@example.com introducing yourself, linking to previously published work and describing briefly the topic you’d like to cover and how you plan to go about covering it.